Feedback from the public

 1) the total number of internal investigations conducted;

-2) the number of recorded statements, complaints, and reports from citizens, officials, and other police officers, the mass media about offenses committed by police officers showing signs of disciplinary misconduct;
+2) the number of recorded statements, complaints, and reports from citizens, officials, and other police officers, the media about offenses committed by police officers showing signs of disciplinary misconduct;

 3) the number of internal investigations based on reports about violations of constitutional human and civil rights and freedoms by police officers;